sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

 - patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
-Typically, an installed patch has made a set of file modifications to pre-installed software and does not alter the version number or the descriptive metadata of an installed software component.
 If a CoSWID tag is for a patch, the patch item MUST be set to "true".
 If not provided, the default value MUST be considered "false".

-  Note: If the software component's version number is modified, then the correct course of action would be to replace the previous primary tag for the component with a new primary tag that reflected this new version.
-In such a case, the new tag would have a patch item value of "false" or would omit this item completely.
+  A software component's version number MUST NOT be modified by an installation associated with a CoSWID with a patch item value of "true".

 - supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided, the default value MUST be considered "false".